mibli/cnoti/README.md

 ## Usage

-    int noti_init(callback_type *callback)
+    bool noti_init(callback_type *callback)

 Initializes DBus connection and saves your callback pointer to call when a notification is received.
+False means it failed, check error message.
+If callback is NULL, it will not be set.

-    int noti_process_events()
+    bool noti_process_events()

 Process events, must be called in a loop.
-If exits with 0, You should check an error.
+If exits with false, You should check an error.
+Will not continue until `noti_init` is called again

     char const *noti_get_error_msg()